dki-lab/GrailQA/README.md

 ├─ constrained_seq2seq_reader.py: Data reader for GloVe-based models ├─ run.py: Main function
 ```

 ## Setup

-There are several steps you need to do before running our code.
+Follow these steps if you want to reproduce the results in the paper.
-1. Follow [Freebase Setup](https://github.com/dki-lab/Freebase-Setup) to run your own Virtuoso service.
-After starting your virtuoso service, replace the url in `utils/sparql_executer.py` with your own address.
+1. Follow [Freebase Setup](https://github.com/dki-lab/Freebase-Setup) to set up a Virtuoso triplestore service.
+After starting your virtuoso service, replace the url in `utils/sparql_executer.py` with your own.
 2. Download cache files from https://1drv.ms/u/s!AuJiG47gLqTznjfRRxdW5YDYFt3o?e=GawH1f and put all the files under `cache/`.
 3. Download trained models from https://1drv.ms/u/s!AuJiG47gLqTznxbenfeRBrTuTbWz?e=g5Nazi and put all the files under `saved_models/`.
 4. Download GrailQA dataset and put it under `data/`.